-Consumers also increasingly turned to social media, and more than 316 million people were added to global social media platforms within the past year.
-2020 saw a 43% increase in the amount of time adults are spending engaging with social media.
+Consumers also increasingly turned to social media, and more than 316 million people were added to global social media platforms within the past years.
+2023 saw an increase in the amount of time adults are spending engaging with social media.

 These two significant shifts make social media represent an even greater opportunity for brands engaging in affiliate marketing.
 Here are some of the ways companies can market their products and affiliate programs to leverage social media.

 For affiliate marketing on social media in 2023, it’s all about authenticity.
 People are less likely to be influenced by celebrities and more likely to listen to influencers with expertise.
 It’s not about endorsements but rather about using influencers to create educational content.

 This type of content is a perfect fit for affiliate relationships.

 - Look for niche experts, industry analysts, professionals, or category leaders to explain the benefits of your products.

 - Allow influencers to manage content in a natural voice rather than your brand voice.

 Looking for more authentic voices can also help you choose which affiliates you choose to sell your products.
 Rather than focusing on followers, you want to look even more closely at engagement.

 This hyper-targeting trend is showing better conversion rates.
 While micro-influencers may not be sending huge traffic, consumers see them as more credible.

 For years, social media was marked by its lack of polish.
 That’s changed.
 While you want authenticity online, you always want to position your brand and products in the best light possible.